 You have a new lease from a tenant and are trying to enter it into STRATAFOLIO.
 What do all of the different statuses mean and which is the best for this specific tenant?
-Which ones are going to be automatically updated for me and which ones will I need to change?
+Which ones will be automatically updated for me and which ones will I need to change?

-So if the lease statuses in STRATAFOLIO will automatically change for you when you have reached the lease start or end date.
-This way, you are able to enter a lease before the actual start date.
-You can also be assured that when the lease end date happens, the lease will expire and not show up on the Rent Roll.
-Hopefully this will make the management of the leases easier for everyone involved.
+Things are hectic when a new tenant moves in.
+If the lease statuses in STRATAFOLIO automatically change when you reach the lease start or end date, you can enter a lease before the actual start date.
+You can also be assured that when the lease ends, it will expire in STRATAFOLIO.
+It will not appear on the Rent Roll.
+Hopefully, this will make the management of the leases easier for everyone involved.

 Finding the Lease Status

 Go to the Lease Abstract view.
 Click on the Edit Lease button.

 The Lease Status is to the right of the Lease Type.
 This is a dropdown menu.

 - Eviction Started